Martha’s Vineyard Custom Tours

 Call to Book!

 What better way to experience Martha’s Vineyard – take a Jaws tour with us and you will have access to many of the films’ locations You will hear many non-published stories about the filming, the actors as well as being able to stop to take photos.
-Your guide was an extra in the movie and was invited on set to watch the filming!
 The Jaws bridge is one of the top 5 attractions on the island and your guide always has 4 beach towels in the van if anyone wants to jump the bridge!
 Doesn’t get much better than this.

 - Although the movie is set in midsummer, producers began filming in early May 1974 to avoid an actors’ strike that was scheduled to begin July 1.